SevlaMare/apple-home-clone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- A special thanks for the code reviewer

 ## 📝 License